-Designed by the award-winning Alan Wilson, the circuit itself runs for over 3-kilometres with seven different configurations and multiple elevations.
+Designed by the award-winning Alan Wilson and DMAC Architecture, the circuit itself runs for over 3-kilometres with seven different configurations and multiple elevations.
 Here you’ll find FIA-approved features such as Tecpro barriers, catch fencing, specifically engineered asphalt for improved grip, as well as measures to facilitate in digitally-marshalling the entire course, i.e. CCTV, electronic flags, and “Advanced Automated Flagging Software”.

 According to Robb Report, the telemetry system can track the position of every single car and “immediately throw up caution alerts” if it detects any vehicle has spun out, collided with anything, or simply planted itself into an impact-absorbing barrier.
 In other words, even the sloppiest of operators should be right for a lap or two.
 Bonus: video replay is always available for those looking to roast said sloppy operators afterwards.

 If experience is what you’re lacking, however, never fear, as seasoned instructors are always on hand to lend their hard-earned expertise.
 Only they don’t ride shotgun for fear of altering your ride’s balance and braking distance.
 Drivers at the Concours Club receive live coaching remotely, just like the professionals.
 Monitoring the situation closely via a control room, there’s always someone watching your back.